CULTURAL BACKLASH: THE RISE OF AUTHORITARIAN-POPULISM

 WHAT IS POPULIST-AUTHORITARIANISM?

-Authoritarian parties and leaders adopt policy positions which endorse the values of tough security against threats from outsiders, xenophobic nationalism, strict adherence to conventional moral norms, and intolerance of multiculturalism.
-This orientation prioritizes the values of conformity, security and deference.
+Authoritarian parties and leaders adopt policy positions which endorse the values of tough security against threats from outsiders, xenophobic nationalism rather than cosmopolitanism, strict adherence to conventional moral norms, and intolerance of multiculturalism.
+This orientation prioritizes the values of tribal conformity, collective security, and loyalty to standard-bearers defending the group.

-The danger is that authoritarianism corrodes principles and practices at the heart of liberal democracy.
-This includes respect for norms of live-and-let-live fair play, constraints on partisanship, the protection of civil liberties, and the value of consensus-building; the importance of a bright line clearly separating personal and political interests; the unambiguous rejection of political violence and the active defense of human rights; the value of tolerating a multicultural diversity of lifestyles, beliefs, and ideas; and the importance of cosmopolitanism, open borders, and multilateral cooperation.
+The danger is that populism undermines core institutions, while authoritarianism actively corrodes principles and practices at the heart of liberal democracy.
+This includes respect for norms of live-and-let-live fair play, constraints on partisanship, the protection of civil liberties, and the need for consensus-building; the importance of a bright line clearly separating personal and political interests; the active defense of fundamental freedoms and human rights; the value of tolerating diverse lifestyles, beliefs, and ideas; and the importance of cosmopolitanism, open borders, and multilateral cooperation.

 EXPLAINING THE RISE OF THIS PHENOMENON

-This project for a new book “Cultural Backlash” seeks to analyze the phenomenon of Populist-Authoritarianism and its mass appeal as a style of governance which threatens progressive values as well as core principles and practices of liberal democracy.
+“Cultural Backlash”analyze the phenomenon of Authoritarian-Populism and its mass appeal as a style of governance which threatens the core principles and practices of liberal democracy.

 PIPPA NORRIS AND RONALD INGLEHART